October 31, 2019

 Study in USA

-Welcome to Part 1 of Student Cover’s guide to studying in the U.S. In this 5-part series of blogs, Student Cover will try to provide all the relevant information that one would need to fulfill his or her dream of studying in the U.S..
-So let’s get started.
+Welcome to Part 1 of Student Cover’s guide to studying in the U.S. In this 5-part series of blogs, Student Cover will try to provide all the relevant information that one would need to fulfill his or her dream of studying in the U.S. So let’s get started.

-However, as the saying goes, “every great journey starts with the great first step”.
+However, as the saying goes, “Every great journey starts with the great first step”.
 If one wants to achieve his or her goal of studying abroad, one must begin early.
-If one wants to go to US pursue a bachelor’s degree, one should start after matriculation itself.
+If one wants to go to the US to pursue a bachelor’s degree, one should start after matriculation itself.
 If one aims to pursue a post-graduate degree, then the student should begin preparing for it at least one year before.
 Starting early will give the student ample time to prepare for it.

 If one wants to reach a destination, one must know which path to take.
 One knows which road leads to the destination only when he or she has information.
 So the first part of the journey is acquainting oneself with available programs and educational institutions and what are their admission requirements.

-Arts (Associate of Arts or A.S), Science (A.S) or Applied Science (A.AS).
-These are intended to provide necessary training including vocational training to prepare students for entry level jobs in the U.S..
-Community Colleges and technical Schools offer such degrees.
+Associate Degree: These are 2-year programs that a 12th-pass Indian student can undertake in the U.S. These degrees are also called high school diplomas and are offered in the field of Arts (Associate of Arts or A.S), Science (A.S), or Applied Science (A.AS).
+These are intended to provide necessary training including vocational training to prepare students for entry-level jobs in the U.S..
+Community Colleges and Technical Schools offer such degrees.
 Enrollments in most community colleges are open and do not require standardized test scores.

-List based on Likelihood of Selection: One may make a list, although a subjective but very practical list, for Universities/Colleges where getting admission is more likely than Universities/Colleges featuring in lists mentioned above.
-These institutions may not score well in terms of quality as it may also have mediocre students or faculty members.
+List based on Likelihood of Selection: One may make a list, although a subjective but very practical list, for Universities/Colleges where getting admission is more likely than Universities/Colleges featuring in the lists mentioned above.
+These institutions may not score well in terms of quality as they may also have mediocre students or faculty members.

 Disclaimer: The content of the following article is based on the personal research of the writer.
 Readers are advised to exercise discretion.
 Student Cover will not be liable for any wrongful interpretation of the content of this article.